-Insurance Premium Mandatory Minimum Benefit: As a matter of diocesan Minimum Standard, all Clergy and Lay Employees scheduled to work 1,500 hours per year or more shall be provided by the parish or other employing organization full premium coverage for individual benefits, single coverage, without required Employee Contribution, in one of the programs designated by the diocese and selected from that menu by the Clergy Person or Lay Employee.
+Insurance Premium Mandatory Minimum Benefit: As a matter of diocesan Minimum Standard, all Clergy and Lay Employees scheduled to work 1,500 hours per year or more shall be provided by the parish or other employing organization full premium coverage for individual benefits, single coverage, without required Employee Contribution, at the level of the least-expensive non-Medicare option provided in the approved diocesan menu, in one of the programs designated by the diocese and selected from that menu by the Clergy Person or Lay Employee.

-All Clergy and Lay Employees scheduled to work 1,500 hours per year or more shall be provided access to the Denominational Health Plan programs designated in the diocesan "menu"

-for the additional coverage of any eligible dependents.
+All Clergy and Lay Employees scheduled to work 1,500 hours per year or more shall be provided access to the Denominational Health Plan programs designated in the diocesan "menu" for the additional coverage of any eligible dependents.
 Diocesan Council has determined that eligible clergy and lay employees who have partners in same-sex relationships, and the dependent children of that couple or of either member of that couple, shall be eligible for dependent benefits in the diocesan offering of the Denominational Health Plan on the same basis as the spouses and dependent children of eligible married clergy and lay employees.
 Each parish or other employing organization may elect to provide full premium coverage for all eligible dependents, or it may negotiate with Clergy and Lay Employees a cost-sharing arrangement for the additional premium to cover eligible dependents as a part of the larger compensation agreement.